hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 **Important**

-To make the table correctly accessible each checkbox used for the selection needs to have a distinct `aria-label`.
-For this reason you need to provide a `@selectionAriaLabelSuffix` value (possibly unique) to the rows in the table's `tbody`.
+To make the table correctly accessible, each checkbox used for the selection needs to have a distinct `aria-label`.
+For this reason, you need to provide a `@selectionAriaLabelSuffix` value (possibly unique) to the rows in the table’s `tbody`.

 !!!